Hands-On Tutorial SAP Smart Predict, Product Forecast

 While it is great to see each individual forecast, it may be easier for us to consume this information through visualizations.
 Or it might be a great help if we could compare some time series for similar products directly.
 For visualizing the result in an SAP Analytics Cloud story, we first need to build a model on the dataset

-We navigate to the menu and select “Create” followed by “Model”.
+We navigate to the menu and select “Modeler” followed by “From a Data Source”.

 We navigate to the folder where we saved our output dataset and select it.